Gardens of Wales - Glamorgan

 A guide to Cardiff and the South Wales Coast, highlighting attractions, history, and visitor information.

-This page Bellevue Park - Singleton Park
+This page Bellevue Park, Newport - Singleton Park Botanic Gardens

 A 50 acre public garden owned by the Swansea City Council.
 Note the tower, built by Admiral Algernon Vivian, the last private owner of the gardens, to view his rhododendrons.
 The plants now tower over the tower!
 A lake and waterfall feed into a bog garden, and the area supports a wide variety of damp-loving plants.
 Best viewed in: Spring.